Scroll to top

 Planning travel to Dhaka?
 Speak with a security consultant.

 Dhaka is the capital and commercial heart of Bangladesh and one of the world’s most densely populated cities.
-It hosts a large development sector presence, a growing garment and manufacturing industry, and increasing corporate investment as Bangladesh’s economy continues to expand.
+It hosts a large development and NGO sector presence, a growing garment and manufacturing industry, and increasing corporate investment as Bangladesh’s economy continues to expand.
+The security environment is demanding, defined by an active terrorism threat, a volatile political cycle, and infrastructure constraints that compound every other risk category.

 Threat Intelligence